FDOT: Treasure Coast Traffic Report Through Friday March 22

 Traffic Impact:

-• Advanced Notice: The I-95 southbound on-ramp from westbound St. Lucie West Boulevard will be closed nightly, 11 p.m. to 5 a.m., Sunday through Thursday, beginning Sunday, Mar.
+• The I-95 southbound on-ramp from westbound St. Lucie West Boulevard (Exit 121) will be closed nightly, 10 p.m. to 5 a.m., Sunday through Thursday, beginning Sunday, Mar.
 24 through Thursday, Mar.
 27, for milling and resurfacing work.
 Motorists will be detoured via westbound St. Lucie West Boulevard through the roundabout to eastbound St. Lucie West Boulevard to the I-95 southbound on-ramp.
 FHP will be onsite to assist motorists.
 Sunday, Mar.
 31 through Thursday, Apr.
-18 will be used as contingency nights if needed.
+18 will be used as contingency dates if needed.

 • The I-95 northbound on-ramp from Gatlin Boulevard (Exit 118) will be closed nightly, 8 p.m. to 5 a.m., Sunday, Mar.
-17 through Thursday, Mar.
-21 for milling, resurfacing, and roadway widening.
-Motorists will be detoured via Gatlin Boulevard, Village Parkway and Crosstown Parkway to the I-95 northbound on-ramp.
-Sunday, Mar.
 24 through Sunday, Mar.
-31 will be used as contingency dates if needed.
+31 for milling, resurfacing, and roadway widening.
+Motorists will be detoured via Gatlin Boulevard, Village Parkway, and Crosstown Parkway to the I-95 northbound on-ramp.
+Monday, Apr.
+1 through Thursday, Apr.
+4 will be used as contingency dates if needed.

 11. Savannas Preserve State Park SUN Trail Improvements Project, from Walton Road to Kitterman Road